PolyJarvis: An LLM-Orchestrated Agent for Automated All-Atom Molecular Dynamics of Amorphous Homopolymers

 \subsection{Structural Validation and Energy Convergence}

-Figure~\ref{fig:rdf} shows representative C--C radial distribution functions for the best replicate of each polymer; per-system RDFs with all three replicate runs overlaid are provided in Section~S8 of the SI.
-All RDFs exhibit sharp first-neighbor bond peaks at $\sim$1.53~\AA{}, well-resolved second- and third-neighbor peaks, and smooth convergence to $g(r) = 1$ within 0.5\% by $r = 15$~\AA{}, confirming homogeneous amorphous packing with no residual crystalline order.
+Figure~\ref{fig:rdf} shows representative C--C radial distribution functions for all nine benchmark systems.
+All RDFs exhibit sharp first-neighbor bond peaks at 1.42--1.61~\AA{}, set by the dominant backbone bond of each chemistry, well-resolved second- and third-neighbor peaks, and smooth convergence to $g(r) = 1$ within 0.5\% by $r = 15$~\AA{}, confirming homogeneous amorphous packing with no residual crystalline order.

-Table~\ref{tab:e2e} summarizes end-to-end distances across all runs.
-For PE and aPS, 300~K falls below their simulated $T_g$, so chains are conformationally frozen and $\langle R \rangle$ values reflect quenched configurations rather than equilibrium statistics.
-PEG shows the most consistent inter-run $\langle R \rangle$ (28--42~\AA{}, CV = 20\%), while PE exhibits large variation between Run~1 ($n = 100$, $\langle R \rangle = 35$~\AA{}) and Runs~2--3 ($n = 150$, $\langle R \rangle = 68$--75~\AA{}), directly reflecting the agent's chain-length refinement.

-11/12 production runs, with the exception of PE run 1, achieved energy drift $<$0.5\% and density CV $<$2\%, confirming adequate equilibration across systems (complete convergence metrics in Section~S11 of the SI).
+Table~\ref{tab:structdiag} reports six per-system diagnostics.
+Two gates show exceptions.
+The MSID slope reaches 1.23 for PE, 1.24 for PVC, and 1.20 for PLA, just above the ideal-Gaussian band, a mild stiffening that tracks their semiflexible backbones rather than incomplete equilibration.
+PS averages a comparable 1.22 but with large replicate scatter ($\pm$0.28), consistent with quenched glassy chain statistics rather than an equilibrium conformation.
+The density CV sits at or near the random-packing floor for eight systems, but PMMA runs above it, with three of four replicates over the 0.25 gate.
+That excess is consistent with PMMA's density underprediction.
+PS, PSU, and PLA sit modestly above their floors.
+The cells are otherwise isotropic, well dispersed, and energy-converged.
+Complete convergence metrics are in Section~S7 of the SI.\\